Regions of Oman

 See the Districts of Oman page.

-Below the regions and governorates, Oman is divided into wilayat (districts).
+Below the governorates, Oman is divided into wilayat (districts).

 Territorial extent: